Be Tech Savvy: Accessible Information & Communication Technology

 Accessible information and communication technology (ICT) ensures your applicants and employees are fully included across all phases of employment.

 The development, procurement, lease, maintenance and use of information and communication technology (ICT) are central to the operation of businesses today.
-The Internet has dramatically changed the way that businesses conduct work and communicate with the public, including how individuals apply for jobs.
+The Internet has dramatically changed the way that businesses conduct work and communicate with the public, including how candidates apply for jobs.